Home

 Rana Begum Spotlight

-These colours are echoed in the camouflage artwork series by Andy Warhol, above the bar entrance.
+The colors are echoed in the camouflage artwork series by Andy Warhol, above the bar entrance.
 One of the successes of this private art collection is that it can present a series in total.
-This allows us to experience the artist’s experimentation with colour and shape.
+This allows us to experience the artist’s experimentation with color and shape.
 Here Warhol subverts the camouflage, a connotation of warfare, with a palette that comes off as playful.

 Camouflage by Andy Warhol